By Edward Kliszus

 From La Cage a Folles, Jerry Herman’s I Am What I Am was performed by Ryan Knowles.
-Knowles aptly demonstrated his range, and of note, his rich lower register that contrasts beautifully with his powerful upper intones.
+Knowles aptly demonstrated his range and his rich lower register that contrasts beautifully with his powerful upper intones.

 Excellent MC work by Scott Siegel.
-Working from a script he ably introduced each song, its provenance, and tonight’s soloists.
-He took care to recognize Feinstein’s/54 Below staff and the generous contributors who funded internet-based performances for 200 artists during the pandemic.
+Working from a script, he ably introduced each song, its provenance, and tonight’s soloists.
+He recognized Feinstein’s/54 Below staff and the generous contributors who funded internet-based performances for 200 artists during the pandemic.